baasvancodeza/iris-table-audit/README.md

 # Usage
 ## Implementation

 - Create a class and extend from csoftsc.PersistentAudit.Base
   - Add all the properties to the class
 - Create a second class and extend from csoftsc.PersistentAudit.HistoryBase
   - Add the same properties as you have in the first class.
-  They must align.
+    - They must align.
-  It is recommended to NOT add validation parameters, like MINVAL, or make properties required on the history table.
-MAXLEN should not be omitted from the history table.
+    - It is recommended to NOT do the following in the History class
+      - Add validation parameters, like MINVAL, or make properties required.
+MAXLEN is an exception and should not be omitted from the history table.
-  It is also not recommended to have Foreign Keys in the hisory table.
+      - Have Foreign Keys in the hisory table.
+You can have the reference property, but omit the "ForeignKey".
 - Override the HISTORYTABLECLASS parameter of the first class, and set its value to the name of the second class.
 - Compile the second(history) class always prior to the first(main) class.

+### Trigger Information and Order

+The generated triggers are set to run on row/object, which means it applies to Object-level and SQL operations.
+The triggers are orderred at number 10, which means you can still let your own triggers execute before or after the historization triggers.

 ### Controlling Historization

-To disable the auto historizing of records for a Persistent Class, set the ^PersistentAuditOff("MyPackage.ClassName") to 1
+To disable the auto historizing of records for a Persistent Class, set the __^PersistentAuditOff("MyPackage.ClassName")__ to 1
-e.g. ^PersistentAuditOff("csoftsc.Demo.Customer") = 1
+e.g. ``^PersistentAuditOff("csoftsc.Demo.Customer") = 1  ``
-To keep only a specific number of history record, set the ^PersistentAuditAutoPurge("MyPackage.ClassName") to the number of history records to keep
+To keep only a specific number of history records, set the __^PersistentAuditAutoPurge("MyPackage.ClassName")__ to the number of history records to keep
-If not set, or less than or equal to 0, auto archiving will not be done
+If not set, or tod less than or equal to 0, auto archiving will not be done.
-e.g. ^PersistentAuditAutoPurge("csoftsc.Demo.Customer") = 2
+e.g. ``^PersistentAuditAutoPurge("csoftsc.Demo.Customer") = 2``

-# Contributors
+### Record Restore (Rollback)

+The class that extends from the base will contain two class methods that are available as Stored Procedures as well.
+- RestoreVersion.
+Example:
+  ``Set tSuccess = ##class(csoftsc.Demo.Customer).RestoreVersion(tCust.%Id(),4)``
+- RestorePreviousVersion.
+Example:
+  ``&sql(:tSuccess = call csoftsc_Demo.Customer_RestorePreviousVersion(:tId))``

+## Versioning

+We use [SemVer](http://semver.org/) for versioning.
+For the versions available, see the [tags on this repository](https://github.com/intersystems/TestCoverage/tags).

+## Authors

+* **Stefan Cronje** - *Initial implementation* - [cssoft-sc](http://github.com/csoft-sc)
-Stefan Cronje: @Stefan.Cronje1399
+  InterSystem Communitry: @Stefan.Cronje1399

+See also the list of [contributors](https://github.com/csoft-sc/iris-table-audit/contributors) who participated in this project.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.